JayChanHoi/flight-delay-forecasting-model/README.md

 valid to use when it's ready for deployment.

 ## Installation
 Please setup environment with python 3.7 and install the dependencies by the following command.
+Here I use pytorch=1.5 as the deep learning framework which can provides dynamic tensor computation and is pythonic compared to other frameworks.
 ```
 pip install -r requirement.txt
 ```